Kubernetes StatefulSet: A Deep Dive

 kubectl patch statefulset cassandra -p '{"spec":{"updateStrategy":{"rollingUpdate":{"partition":0}}}}'

-After running StatefulSets in production for databases and message queues, I've learned: they're slower and more complex than Deployments, but for stateful applications, they're essential.
+After running StatefulSets in production for databases and message queues, I've found they're slower and more complex than Deployments.
+But for stateful applications, there's no real alternative.

 This article is based on hands-on experience running StatefulSets in production Kubernetes clusters, including Cassandra, PostgreSQL, and Redis deployments.